 Each state’s Division of Motor Vehicles is the department that establishes requirements for notarizing a bill of sale.
 It is usually mandatory for motor vehicle bills of sale, but can also be required for the following types of forms:

 - Jet Skis

 - And any other vehicle that is registered with the state.

-Regardless of the property being sold, having it notarized is advocated to provide evidence that the sale was legitimate.
+Regardless of the property being sold, having a bill of sale notarized is recommended to prove that the sale was legitimate.

 - Photocopy shops

 - Post office/shipping stores

 By simply typing “notaries near me” into Google, one can find establishments that offer notary services.